hyperlane-xyz/v2-docs/developers/accounts-api/send.md

 ### Sending

 Perform a Uniswap V3 swap on Ethereum via an Interchain Account from a controlling account on another chain.
-The Interchain Account must satisfy any requirements the recieving contract has on `msg.sender`, such as token allowances for swapping.
+The Interchain Account must satisfy any requirements the recieving contract has on `msg.sender`, such as token balances or allowances.

 ```solidity
 uint32 constant ethereumDomain = 0x657468;